Villages in Suffolk: 10 of the most beautiful places to live

 Polstead is very close to the spectacular views of Box Valley, which are worth exploring on the weekends with a picnic on the Box Valley walk.
 It’s a popular place for walkers, nature lovers and dog owners alike, as the ancient woodland that surrounds the area is a wonderful place to spot wildlife.

 On the green at the heart of the community there is a local shop and post office, pub, and the village hall with lots of regular events such as Pilates, the WI and village lunches held several times a year.

-The traditional 17th century pub, The Cock Inn offers a warm and welcoming atmosphere, whether it be a beer at the bar or a delicious home cooked meal in front of the roaring log fire in the winter months.
-There is also a beer garden overlooking the village green to be enjoyed when the weather allows.
+The traditional 17th century pub, The Cock Inn, offers a warm and welcoming atmosphere, whether it be a beer at the bar or a delicious home cooked meal in front of the roaring log fire in the winter months.
+There is also a beer garden overlooking the village green to be enjoyed when the great British weather allows.